-- Describes a problem of significance to nursing and health care. - Clearly delineates measurable study aims. - Clearly states feasibly research questions and/or hypotheses. - Addresses the suitability of a theoretical/conceptual framework to the problem of significance, the study aims, and approach. - Synthesizes relevant literature or state of the science supporting the study, including evaluation of the level of existing knowledge, identification of gaps, and rationale for the study. - Selects a research design that fits the proposed research aims and hypotheses. - Specifies the type of design, the advantages and limitations of the design, rationale for choice of design, and sampling methods appropriate to the design. - Conceptually and operationally defines all study variables. - Clearly articulates the procedures for data collection, including rationale, strengths, limitations, and logical progression. - Specifically describes an appropriate analysis plan. - Details the ethical considerations related to study implementation. - Describes expected outcomes, including future clinical, educational, research, administrative, and policy implications (as appropriate).
+- Describes a problem of significance to nursing and health care. - Delineates measurable study aims/purpose. - Clearly states feasibly research questions and/or hypotheses. - Addresses the suitability of a theoretical/conceptual framework to the problem of significance, the study aims, and approach.

+- Synthesizes relevant literature or state of the science supporting the study, including evaluation of the level of existing knowledge, identification of gaps, and rationale for the study. - Selects a research design that fits the proposed research aims/purpose and hypotheses. - Specifies the type of design, the advantages and limitations of the design, rationale for choice of design, and sampling methods appropriate to the design. - Conceptually and operationally defines all study variables. - Clearly articulates the procedures for data collection, including rationale, strengths, limitations, and logical progression. - Specifically describes an appropriate analysis plan. - Details the ethical considerations related to study implementation. - Describes expected outcomes, including implications for practice, education, research, administration, and policy (as appropriate).